-The ‘from the factory floor up’ method of developing brand systems, rather than with an end-user focus, is a common trait of marketing communication developed by decision makers working ‘in the business’.
+The ‘from the factory floor up’ method of developing product names and brand systems, rather than with an end-user focus, this is a common trait of marketing communication developed by decision makers working ‘in the business’.

 The brand design rationale

-A blend of the outstanding clarity and distinction of the new product name, and research into the client’s market, their competitors and the biology of commensalism (by which trichoderma behaves as a living-barrier to plant pathogens), plus extensive visual research lead to several design solutions.
+A blend of the clarity and distinction of the new product name, and research into the client’s market, their competitors and the biology of commensalism (by which trichoderma behaves as a living-barrier to plant pathogens), plus visual research lead to several design solutions.
 Our recommendation to the client, approved by them in the presentation, is inspired by one of the intricate yet simple mathematical designs that are found in nature.
 One that is related to a certain mathematical sequence know as the Fibonacci series—as seen in the opposing spiral forms of flowers, pinecones and pineapples.
-Inspired by these natural forms the bold, clean and modern new brand expresses at once a radiant shield-like energy, dynamic rotation and vigorous growth out from the centre.
+Inspired by these natural forms the bold, clean and new Vinevax logo expresses a radiant shield-like energy, dynamic rotation and vigorous growth out from the centre.

 The dynamics of colour and type

 The dynamics of colour use are intrinsic to the process of solving graphic design problems.
-With thoughtful and skilled use of colour, logos make a strong first impression and the shapes that brands take are made memorable.
+With thoughtful and skilled use of colour, logos make a strong first impression and the shapes that logos take are made impactful and memorable.

 The forms that logos take are a key aspect of a successful solution, but it is colour that is the power that holds the brand together and engages and absorbs the viewer when the brand is applied across the system and identity over diverse media.